EmmaMFitzGerald/live-mapping-project/README.md

-# Live Coronavirus infection and death rate data displayed using Mapbox.
+# Live Coronavirus infection and death rate data across the United States displayed using Mapbox.

 Source of the data used is from the New York Times.